NG-NEST/ng-nest/lib/ng-nest/ui/input/examples/en_US/default/length/readme.md

 ---
 order: 3
-label: '长度'
+label: 'length'
 ---

-使用 `maxlength` 属性限制输入字符长度。
+Use the `maxlength` attribute to limit the length of the input character.